 Right Arthroscopic Repair of Bankart Lesion with Three Suture Anchors

 A Bankart lesion is a tear of the anteroinferior labrum that is often the result of an anterior shoulder dislocation.
-Arthroscopic Bankart repair begins by debriding the tear down to stable tissue and drilling three holes in the anteroinferior glenoid neck.
+A right shoulder arthroscopic Bankart repair begins by debriding the tear down to stable tissue and drilling three holes in the anteroinferior glenoid neck.
 Three suture anchors are loaded with single sutures and screwed into the glenoid neck.
 The sutures are then passed through the labrum and knotted, completing the repair.